 - Offer options to those you are caring for and allow them to have a voice in decisions that will impact their everyday lives.
 Giving individuals’ the power to make their own decisions supports resilience.
 It can be as simple as, “Would you prefer to use a pencil or a pen?”

-- Be reliable and keep consistent schedules and rules in order to create a safe, stable environment for providers, consumers, and families.
+- Encourage stability and predictability in the daily routine.
+Having a routine can be helpful in difficult times and can give you a sense of control.
+It can improve your focus, organization, and productivity while mitigating stress and establishing a sense of safety.
+Be reliable and keep consistent schedules and rules in order to create a safe, stable environment for providers, consumers, and families.
 When changes are necessary, offer adequate time for preparation.

 - Observe and try to understand others’ feelings.
 Showing empathy demonstrates you understand and are concerned about the feelings a person may be experiencing.
 It also promotes pro-social behavior.